 Making sure we take some time out to practice Restorative yoga even once a week can help to balance our busy lifestyles and has an enormous capacity to heal stress-related physical and emotional issues.
 In Restorative yoga class we use props like bolsters, blankets and blocks to completely support the body in poses and we stay there for up to 10 minutes per pose.
 There is no muscular effort involved so Restorative yoga can also be helpful to try if you are chronically ill or recovering from injury.

 Benefits of Restorative yoga

-Because the body and mind relax, literally becoming softer, we also create space to get in touch again with our natural qualities of compassion and understanding of others and self.
+Because our body and minds become softer, this means we can also create the space to get in touch with our natural qualities of compassion and understanding of others and self.

 Restorative yoga benefits